 Sandler O'Neill & Partners, L.P., as part of its investment banking business, is regularly engaged in the valuation of financial institutions and their securities in connection with mergers and acquisitions and other corporate transactions.
-In connection with this opinion, we have reviewed, among other things: (i) the Agreement; (ii) certain publicly available financial statements and other historical financial information of Unizan that we deemed relevant; (iii) certain publicly available financial statements and other historical financial information of Unizan that we deemed relevant; (iii) certain publicly available financial statements and other historical financial information of Unizan that we deemed relevant; (iv) internal financial projections for Unizan for the year ending December 31, 2004 prepared by and reviewed with management of Huntington; (v) earnings per share estimates for Huntington for the years ending December 31, 2004 and 2005 published by I/B/E/S and confirmed with management of Huntington; (vi) the pro forma financial impact of the Merger on Huntington, based on assumptions relating to transaction expenses, purchase accounting adjustments and cost savings reviewed with the senior managements of Unizan and Huntington; (vii) the relative contributions of assets, liabilities, equity and earnings of Unizan and Huntington to the resulting institution; (viii) the publicly reported historical price and trading activity for Unizan's and Huntington's common stock, including a comparison of certain financial terms of certain recent business combinations in the commercial banking industry, to the extent publicly available; (x) the current market environment generally and the banking environment in particular; and (xi) such other information, financial studies, analyses and investigations and financial, economic and market criteria as we considered relevant.
-We also discussed with certain members of senior management of Huntington regarding the business, financial condition, results of operations an
+In connection with this opinion, we have reviewed, among other things: (i) the Agreement; (ii) certain publicly available financial statements and other historical financial information of Unizan that we deemed relevant; (iii) certain publicly available financial statements and other historical financial information of Unizan that we deemed relevant; (iv) internal financial projections for Unizan for the year ending December 31, 2004 prepared by and reviewed with management of Unizan; (v) earnings per share estimates for Huntington for the years ending December 31, 2004 and 2005 published by I/B/E/S and confirmed with management of Huntington; (vi) the pro forma financial impact of the Merger on Huntington, based on assumptions relating to transaction expenses, purchase accounting adjustments and cost savings reviewed with the senior managements of Unizan and Huntington; (vii) the resulting institution; (viii) the publicly reported historical price and trading activity for Unizan's and Huntington's common stock, including a comparison of certain financial terms of certain recent business combinations in the commercial banking industry, to the extent publicly available; (x) the financial terms of certain recent business combinations in the commercial banking industry, to the extent publicly available; (x) the current market environment generally and the banking environment in particular; and (xi) such other information funcial studies, analyses and investigations and financial, economic and prospects of Unizan and Held similar discussions with certain members of senior management of Huntington regarding the business, financial condition, results of operations and prospects of Huntington.